-Employees who reasonably believe that a criminal offense has been committed involving a guest or member of the university community should report the suspected criminal act to UPD.
+Employees who reasonably believe that a criminal offense has been committed involving a guest or member of the university community (this includes students, faculty, staff, and members of the macro community of the City of San Marcos) should report the suspected criminal act to UPD.
 Employees who are unsure about filing a UPD report should seek immediate guidance from their supervisor or administrative head.
-The UPD should notify the Office of Audits & Analysis, in cases involving theft, fraud, embezzlement, and irregularities resulting in the loss of cash or other assets of the University or when Audits & Analysis requests such information.
+UPD should notify the Office of Audits & Analysis, in cases involving theft, fraud, embezzlement, and irregularities resulting in the loss of cash or other assets of the university, or when the Office of Audits & Analysis requests such information.

-The director of Audits & Analysis will report criminal offenses to the UPD.
+The director, Office of Audits & Analysis, will report criminal offenses to UPD.

-The director of Human Resources (HR) should report suspected or actual criminal offenses to the UPD.
-The HR director will notify the UPD when HR is contacted about an involuntary termination resulting from a personnel matter involving a suspected or actual criminal offense.
+The assistant vice president for Human Resources (HR), should report suspected or actual criminal offenses to UPD.
+The assistant vice president for HR will notify UPD when HR is contacted about an involuntary termination resulting from a personnel matter involving a suspected or actual criminal offense.

 REVIEWERS OF THIS UPPS

 Reviewers of this UPPS include the following:

 Position Date Director, University Police Department June 1 E4Y Captain of Patrol, University Police Department June 1 E4Y Sergeant of Criminal Investigations Division, University Police Department June 1 E4Y